medialab/minet/docs/cli.md

   -l LIMIT, --limit LIMIT                         Maximum number of posts to retrieve.
 Will fetch every post by default.
   --not-in-title                                  Whether to search terms in account titles also.
   --offset OFFSET                                 Count offset.
-  -p PLATFORMS, --platforms PLATFORMS             The platforms, separated by comma from which to retrieve posts.
+  -p PLATFORMS, --platforms PLATFORMS             The platforms from which to retrieve links (facebook, instagram, or reddit).
+This value can be comma-separated.
   --sort-by {date,interaction_rate,overperforming,total_interactions,underperforming}
                                                   The order in which to retrieve posts.
 Defaults to `date`.
   --start-date START_DATE                         The earliest date at which a post could be posted (UTC!).
 You can pass just a year or a year-month for convenience.